Cisco ISE on Oracle Cloud Infrastructure

 • The network load balancer might send traffic to a PSN even if the RADIUS service is not active on the node, because it does not support RADIUS-based health checks.

-For more information on the OCI-native network load balancer, see Introduction to Network Load Balancer.
+For more information on the OCI-native network load balancer, refer to Introduction to Network Load Balancer.

 You can integrate the OCI-native network load balancer with Cisco ISE for load balancing TACACS+ traffic.
 However, the network load balancer might send traffic to a PSN even if the TACACS+ service is not active on the node, because it does not support health checks based on TACACS+ services.